Edward Dando: Biography

-In early December 1830 when he was back in court again, one newspaper took to calling him "Dando, the celebrated oyster eater".
+In early December 1830, when he was back in court again, one newspaper took to calling him "Dando, the celebrated oyster eater".
 His notoriety was spreading and a number of oyster sellers and food shop owners were present in court to see him.
-They heard that the day after Dando had been released from prison, he visited a tavern in Knightsbridge and drank sixpence-worth of brandy with two Abernethy biscuits and a pint of ale.
+They heard that the day after Dando had been released from prison, he visited a tavern in Knightsbridge and drank sixpennyworth of brandy with two Abernethy biscuits and a pint of ale.
 He did not pay and was caught after fleeing; he was taken to the police station where the landlord forgave him and he was released.
-He went to a coffee shop where he consumed bread, butter and coffee to the amount of 18d, then ran off without paying.
+He went to a coffee shop where he consumed bread, butter and coffee worth 1s 6d, then ran off without paying.
 He went to two further inns and drank two pints of ale and 0.25 imppt of rum.
 The magistrate was not sympathetic to the innkeepers and said they should have asked for their money in advance of providing the food and drink; Dando was released.